-We believe the development of our workforce is critical for personal growth and the success of our company as well.
 We reinforce this with challenging, yet rewarding assignments, continued learning and training programs through our global iLearning platform, and support continued education globally through tuition reimbursement programs.
 Our team believes in diversity, collaboration, and removing barriers to communication-all to create an environment where innovation and creativity can flourish.
 This is principal for us in attracting, developing, retaining and rewarding talent on a global scale.

-Finally, we believe that our leadership team, with its broad, and deep category knowledge and averaging approximately 22 years of experience in IV therapy has the necessary experience to effectively lead the execution of our strategy.
+Finally, we believe that our leadership team, with its broad, and deep category knowledge and averaging approximately 12 years of experience in IV therapy has the necessary experience to effectively lead the execution of our strategy.

-At December 31, 2022, we had approximately 14,500 employees located in over 35 countries.
+At December 31, 2023, we had approximately 14,000 employees located in over 35 countries.